Broom Fell: Summit

 The top is grassy, and the summit is marked by the end of a wall coming up from Aiken Beck to the southwest.
 Since this wall connects to no others, and simply stops at the highest point, its purpose is unknown.
 A summit cairn of approximately 2m in height now exists on the summit as does a small wind shelter made from part of the wall.

 Broom Fell cairn looking from Lord's Seat.
 Note the Solway Firth and Scotland in the background are 42 km distant.

 The view southward takes in the Whiteside-Grisedale Pike ridge and the Grasmoor fells showing behind.
 To the North-West, towards Cockermouth and Workington, the Solway Firth and beyond the peak of Criffel in Scotland are seen on clear days.
 To the East, Lord's Seat framed by the Skiddaw group of hills.

 Ascents

 From Wythop Mill a crossing of Wythop Moss can be made, using the old path which gives drier footing.
 Once the marsh is passed an ascent up the northern slope of Widow Hause leads to the ridge.

 The alternative is to make use of Aiken Beck, a car park being available near Scawgill Bridge on the Whinlatter Pass road.
 From the valley the southern slopes of Broom Fell can be tackled direct.

-A 4.3 km route can be taken from the Whinlatter visitor's center through Ullister Hill and Lord's Seat.
+A 4.3 km route can be taken from the Whinlatter visitor center through Ullister Hill and Lord's Seat.